 No health care facilities are located in the Town of Shelby.
 The nearest health care facilities to the Town are located in the City of La Crosse.
-Gundersen Lutheran and Franciscan Skemp Healthcare, Mayo Health System are two (2) large medical centers that operate in the region, each with a hospital and large clinic in the City of La Crosse.
-In addition, both Gunderson Lutheran and Franciscan Skemp Healthcare, Mayo Health System operate health care facilities (i.e. Express Care, Clinics) in the City of La Crosse and the City of Onalaska.
+Gundersen Health System and Mayo Clinic Health System are two (2) large medical centers that operate in the region, each with a hospital and large clinic in the City of La Crosse.
+In addition, both Gundersen Health System and Mayo Clinic Health System operate health care facilities (i.e., Express Care, Clinics) in the City of La Crosse, the City of Onalaska and the Village of Holmen.

 Gundersen-Lutheran Medical Center is the area's recognized leader in heart, trauma and cancer care, births, business services, research and health education, with over one million clinic, hospital, and emergency room visits each year.
 Gundersen Lutheran operates a 325-bed teaching hospital with a Level II Trauma and Emergency Center in La Crosse.
-Franciscan Skemp, MHS La Crosse Campus operates a 250 bed hospital with a 24-hour Emergency Trauma Center.
-Franciscan Skemp Healthcare, partnered with world-renowned Mayo Clinic, offers excellent specialty services including cardiology, neurology, nephrology, oncology, orthopedics and many others, as well as comprehensive, compassionate primary care throughout an 11-county region in Wisconsin, Minnesota, and Iowa.
+Franciscan Skemp, MHS La Crosse Campus operates a 250-bed hospital with a 24-hour Emergency Trauma Center.
+Franciscan Skemp Healthcare, partnered with world-renowned Mayo Clinic, offers excellent specialty services including cardiology, neurology, oncology, oncology, orthopedics and many others, as well as comprehensive, compassionate primary care throughout an 11-county region in Wisconsin, Minnesota, and Iowa.
 Franciscan Skemp is a leader in women's health, having established the area's first Women's Health Center in 1983.

-A health care education consortium that includes Viterbo University, Western Wisconsin Technical College and the University of Wisconsin at La Crosse exists in the region.
+A health care education consortium that includes Viterbo University, Western Technical College and the University of Wisconsin at La Crosse exists in the region.